This month VIC OLIVER tests the TATA LPT 1518 EX 2 eight ton freight carrier chassis.

 • Voltage supply

-This engine protection system known by the TATA technicians as the ‘Black Box’ has a visual and audio warning system that will stop the vehicle within 38 seconds should a fault occur – thereby reducing the risk of complete engine failure.
+This engine protection system, known by TATA technicians as the ‘Black Box’, has a visual and audio warning system that will stop the vehicle within 38 seconds should a fault occur – thereby reducing the risk of complete engine failure.
 On the road the vehicle performed and handled well.
 The Cummins B 180 20 Euro 2 engine with matching power train proved to be adequate for the vehicle which was loaded with 5 000 kg of sand.
 I found the TATA 6-speed gearbox exceptionally easy to operate.
 The gear change is very smooth and better than any other 8 ton vehicle that we have tested.
 Thanks to the pneumatic assisted clutch booster the clutch pedal is light and driver friendly.

 The inside cab noise is reasonable on the road, due to the viscous fan and low mounted turbocharger.
 The driver and passenger seat are adjustable, although the adjustment is limited due to the seat touching the back of the cab.
 The carpeted floor mat is not really practical in a working cab and I would have preferred to have seen heavy duty rubber floor matting fitted in the vehicle.